 In accordance with Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers, the Company recognizes revenue when a customer obtains control of promised goods in an amount that reflects the consideration the Company expects to receive in exchange for the goods provided.
 Customer control is determined upon the customer's physical receipt of the product.
-To determine revenue recognition for arrangements within the scope of ASC 606, the Company performs the following five steps: identify the contracts with the customer; identify the performance obligations in the contract; determine the transaction price; allocate the transaction price to the performance obligations in the contract; and recognize revenue when (or as) it satisfies a performance obligations and assesses whether each promised good is distinct.
+To determine revenue recognition for arrangements within the scope of ASC 606, the Company performs the following five steps: identify the contracts with the customer; identify the performance obligations in the contract; determine the transaction price; allocate the transaction price to the performance obligations in the contract; and recognize revenue when (or as) it satisfies a performance obligation.
+At contract inception, the Company assesses the goods promised within each contract and determines those that are performance obligations and assesses whether each promised good is distinct.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when the customer obtains control of the product.

 Product sales are recorded at the transaction price, which may include variable considerations for co-payment assistance to commercially insured patients meeting certain eligibility requirements, as well as to uninsured patients.
 Co-payment assistance is recorded as an offset to gross revenue at the time revenue from the product sale is recognized based on expected and actual program participation.
 Co-pay liabilities are estimated using prescribing data available from customers.
 Actual amounts of consideration ultimately received may materially differ from the Company's estimates.
 If actual results in the future vary from estimates, the Company will adjust these estimates, which would affect net product revenue and earnings in the period such variances become known.
-Liabilities for co-pay assistance of approximately \$49,000 and \$44,000 at June 30, 2022 and December 31, 2021, respectively, are classified as accounts payable and accrued expenses in the balance sheets.
+Liabilities for co-pay assistance of approximately \$54,000 and \$44,000 at September 30, 2022 and December 31, 2021, respectively, are classified as accounts payable and accrued expenses in the balance sheets.